geeksforsocialchange/gfsc-v3/README.md

 Deploys to [Netlify](https://docs.netlify.com/).

-When a change is committed the `main` branch the site is rebuilt and deployed.
+When a change is committed to the `main` branch the site is rebuilt and deployed.

 ## Development

 When a pull request is created, a preview site is deployed.

-If the build is successful and the changes are approved it can be merged into main which will automatically deploy it.
+If the build is successful and the changes are approved it can be merged into `main` which will automatically deploy it.

 ## License